Skip to content

 Table of Contents

-When Maureen Conway and Mai Harrison were asked to be the chairs of this year’s EN KA fair, they readily agreed.
+When Maureen Conway and Mai Harrison were asked to be the chairs of this year’s En Ka Fair, they readily agreed.

-Harrison says, “Every year EN KA asks or chairs and I’ve always wanted to help bring joy to the town.
-Plus, it works for my schedule.”
-The Arlington St. mother of three high school students, wanted Winchester News to be sure to let readers know that the fair hours are different this year.
+The Arlington Street mother of three high school students, wanted Winchester News to be sure to let readers know that the fair hours are different this year.

 “Instead of 5 to 10 p.m. on Friday, it’s going to start at 4, and Saturday from 10 a.m. to 9 p.m.
 A better schedule for fair-goers and volunteers,” she says.

-Conway’s been an EN KA member for six years.
 “I thought chairing would be overwhelming, but Mai asked me, and I agreed.
-The fair is ninety years old this year,” she adds.
-“At this point it’s a well-oiled machine, the volunteers know what to do in each area.”
+The fair is 90 years old this year,” she adds.
+“At this point, it’s a well-oiled machine, the volunteers know what to do in each area.”

-Harrison says, “One of the nice things we’re proud of is how much community help we get—we always need more volunteers.
+Harrison says, “One of the nice things we’re proud of is how much community help we get — we always need more volunteers.
 Friends and family help, Rotary members, National Honor Society students, and ABC students help.
 Some of the art class students do the face-painting, for instance.”

 Conway adds that each year they write a letter to the businesses, “The fair interrupts their business and takes up parking spaces, but they’re so nice about it.”